linked in pixel Mindfulness for Parents: Letting Go of Parent Guilt | To Your Health by Ochsner

 • I feel guilty because I thought I would enjoy parenting more.

-• I miss doing things I enjoyed doing before they had kids.
+• I miss doing things I enjoyed doing before I had kids.

 • I feel guilty because I want more time for myself.